Evolutionary games on the lattice: Payoffs affecting birth and death rates: Introduction

-Figure~\ref{fig:diagrams-1} gives the phase diagram of the one-dimensional nearest neighbor process obtained by combining Theorems \ref{th:walks}--\ref{th:1D}.
-The parameter region in the first part of Theorem \ref{th:1D} and the one obtained by symmetry are represented in dashed lines when $a_{12} > a_{21}$.
-For most of the parameter region in which at least one strategy is selfish, the most selfish strategy wins, which significantly improves Theorem \ref{th:richardson}.
-The second part of the theorem supplements Theorem \ref{th:walks} by proving that, except in the measure zero parameter region that corresponds to $A \in \mathcal M_2^*$, coexistence is not possible in the one-dimensional nearest neighbor case.
-Finally, our last theorem looks more closely at the interactions between two altruistic strategies and confirms that, except in the one-dimensional nearest neighbor case, coexistence is possible for the spatial game. \begin{theor} -- There is $m := m (a_{12}, a_{21}) > 0$ such that coexistence occurs when
+Figure~\ref{fig:diagrams-1} gives the phase diagram of the one-dimensional nearest neighbor process obtained by combining Theorems \ref{th:walks} and~\ref{th:1D}.
+The parameter region in the first part of Theorem~\ref{th:1D}, and the one obtained by symmetry are represented in dashed lines when $a_{12} > a_{21}$.
+For most of the parameter region in which at least one strategy is selfish, the most selfish strategy wins, which significantly improves Theorem~\ref{th:richardson}.
+The second part of the theorem supplements Theorem~\ref{th:walks} by proving that, except in the measure zero parameter region that corresponds to $A \in\mathcal M_2^*$, coexistence is not possible in the one-dimensional nearest neighbor case.
+Finally, our last theorem looks more closely at the interactions between two altruistic strategies and confirms that, except in the one-dimensional nearest neighbor case, coexistence is possible for the spatial game.